juliangruber/_resume/README.md

 ### jilla

-Geeking up JIRA by writing a efficient-to-use cli interface for it.
+Geeking up JIRA by writing an efficient-to-use cli interface for it.

 Ever wished, you could: